ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 *   Associated Publications.
 *   Funding relationships.
 *   Provenance information of various kinds; who (people and organizations) and what (instruments and computer programs) created or contributed to the data set and individual files within it.

-Workflows that operate on the data using standard workflow descriptions including ‘single step workflows’; executable files or environments such as singularity containers or Jupyter notebooks.
+* Workflows that operate on the data using standard workflow descriptions including ‘single step workflows’; executable files or environments such as singularity containers or Jupyter notebooks.

-RO-Crate uses _Linked Data_ principles; adopters of RO-Crate are free to supplement RO-Crate using any [schema.org](https://schema.org/) metadata and assertions using other vocabularies.
+However, as RO-Crate uses _Linked Data_ principles, adopters of RO-Crate are free to supplement RO-Crate using [schema.org](https://schema.org/) metadata and/or assertions using other _Linked Data_ vocabularies.

 ### Recommended Identifiers